 - Installation via KVM Console and USB drive

 - Installation via KVM Console and Virtual Media feature

 By using the Installimage Script, which is already pre-installed in the Rescue System, you can perform customizable installations of all Linux images that are available on Robot.
 In addition you can also install older images, for which we do not offer support or guarantee compatibility anymore.
 You can find those images after starting the Installimage script within the operating system selection menu under the

 - The image must be Debian, Ubuntu, OpenSUSE or CentOS to get the network settings properly configured.

 - The image should be a current version of the distribution.
-Installing a previous version is usually still possible for a certain amount of time after a new version is released, but this is not actively maintained.
+It is usually still possible to install a previous version for a certain amount of time after a new version is released, but we do not actively maintain the previous version.

-- The complete OS must be archived in the
+- You need to archive the complete OS in the

-.tar.gzformat and be placed on a Web, NFS or FTP server, or upload it into the Rescue System (e.g. by using SCP).
+.tar.gzformat and placed it on a web, NFS or FTP server, or upload it into the Rescue System (for example, by using SCP).
 The archive should not contain

-- The archive must have the name of the distribution and the version (at the second position) within the file name (eg. "debian-123-image.tar.gz" or "suse-123-backup.tar.gz").
+- The archive must have the name of the distribution and the version (at the second position) within the file name (for example, "debian-123-image.tar.gz" or "suse-123-backup.tar.gz").

 - There should only be one kernel in